What is a Lens?

 How can I share my Lens?

-You can share your Lens by downloading the Snapcode or by copying the Snapcode URL from the dropdown button in the My Lenses screen.
+You can share your Lens by downloading the Snapcode or by copying the Lens link from the Share button in the My Lenses screen.
 You can also share Lenses directly with your friends on Snapchat by tapping the "Send to Friends" button when the Lens is unlocked!

-For more information, check out the Sharing Your Snapcode guide.
+For more information, check out the Sharing Your Lens guide.

 What is a Snapcode and how do I use it?